Want a guaranteed better Thanksgiving? Perhaps even the best Thanksgiving ever?

 Make it your ambition today to be someone’s best smile!
 The world needs more smiles.
 A lot more smiles.

 Not only can you do shopping online – you can give online to most churches, charities, and non-profits.
 There are lots of places you can serve others over the holidays.
-Salvation Army is usually a good place to start and most communities have numerous other helping ministries.
+Local rescue missions or feeding ministries are a good place to start and most communities have numerous other helping ministries.

 Giving is a catalyst for an internal smile.
-Giving releases hidden joy inside you which you can’t understand until you do.
+There is something about giving o others that releases hidden joy inside you which you can’t understand until you do.
+You may have “less” but you feel like you have more.
 Paul credits Jesus with saying, “It’s more blessed to give than to receive.”
 The happiest, most content people I know are generous people.

-If this one grabs your attention for more, listen to a message I did on this subject HERE.
+If this one grabs your attention for more, listen to a message I did on this subject a number of years ago HERE.

 Exercise, take a nap and drink some water.

 This one may seem out of place in a list like this, but I’ve learned whenever I don’t feel well many times it is because I’m partially dehydrated.
-And, we all run at a fast pace of life.
+We run at a fast pace of life.
 Taking some time to relax and catch up on your sleep may be the best gift you can give yourself for a better Thanksgiving.
-A

-And, you know you need to exercise, right?
+And you know you need to exercise, right?
 Even the smallest activity can make you feel so much better.
-Take a brisk walk around the neighborhood or where people might be.
+If you are able, take a walk around the neighborhood or where people might be.
 It might be where you have the best chance to smile, be kind to someone, and perhaps even make a friend.

-Don’t hold people to your expectations of performance.
+Don’t hold people to your expectations.
+This might be the most important one.
 People almost NEVER perform as you expect them to do.
 Do you know why?
 Because they’re your expectations.
 Yours – not theirs.
 The less you set up the prescriptive way people will perform, what they will say, or how things will go, the more you can enjoy the way things actually happen.
 Because, you already know this, no matter how much you prepare, no matter how much you hope things turn out just as you imagined them, life has a way of throwing us surprises.
 Enter into Thanksgiving with that understanding and you’ll have the possibility of remaining thankful – regardless of what happens or doesn’t happen.